 Below, you can find a description of the logic applied to determine which managers to send the notification to when an employee sends in an absence request.
 The logic is also applied to the Manager tab in the mobile app, where the same logic determines which absence request the manager will have access to in that page.

-- Which managers should receive notification (push notifications through the mobile app, Qmail) when an employee sends in an absence request from the mobile app or the staff portal.
+- Managers should receive notifications (push notifications through the mobile app, Qmail) when an employee sends in an absence request from the mobile app or the staff portal.